 Precision medicine increases the safety and efficacy of treatments and allows patients to go through fewer unsuccessful treatments before they find one that works for them.

 Precision medicine solutions are an integral part of the pharmaceutical industry’s future, but the cost of this treatment is still unclear.

 Precision Medicine in Cancer

 Cancer cells are composed of genetically mutated versions of our own cells in the tissue.
 Many of these mutations may be harmless, but tumors become malignant when tumor suppressor genes are turned off, or oncogenes are turned on.
 Each tumor has a genetic makeup with various faulty tumor suppressors and oncogenes, and each combination of genes causes the tumor to “behave” differently than other tumors.
-This suggests that trying to treat all cancers in the same manner will be less effective, which has been shown through decades of trial and error while trying to find the cure for cancer.
+This suggests that trying to treat all cancers, in the same manner, will be less effective, which has been shown through decades of trial and error while trying to find a cure for cancer.

 Precision medicine offers a solution to deciphering the genetic complexities of cancer.
 By applying molecular profiling and bio-markers to assign treatments, doctors can avoid giving treatments that the patient will barely respond to.